RMIT LAW STUDENTS SOCIETY

 In submitting my essay, I declare that:

-1. This work is my original work and no part of it has been copied from any other student’s work or from any other source except where due acknowledgement is made.
+1. This work is my original work and no part of it has been copied from any other student’s work or from any other source, except where appropriate acknowledgement is made.

-3. I have previously submitted this work for the RMIT law course and it has received 70% or higher as its original grade mark.
+2. I have previously submitted this work to RMIT as part of a course of study and it has received an original grade mark of at least 60%.

-4. This paper contains a minimum of 1,500 words as defined in the rules of the competition.
+3. This paper contains a minimum of 1200 words and a maximum of 3000 words as defined in the competition rules.

-5. I give permission for this work to be reproduced, communicated, compared and archived for the purpose of assessment in relation to this competition.
+4. I give permission for RMIT LSS to reproduce, communicate, publish and archive my submitted work for the purpose of this competition.

 I understand that: